tmvien/Analysis_Yelp_Business_Public_Dataset/README.md

 In this project, we will use PySpark in AWS EMR to analyze the Yelp public datasets from [Kaggle](https://www.kaggle.com/datasets/yelp-dataset/yelp-dataset) which are uploaded into AWS S3 bucket.

-The datasets are over almost 10GB and can be accessed as below:
+The datasets are almost 10GB and can be accessed as below:
 ```
 business = spark.read.json('s3://cis9760-project-ii-mv/*business.json')
+reviews = spark.read.json("s3://cis9760-project-ii-mv/*review.json")
+user = spark.read.json("s3://cis9760-project-ii-mv/*user.json")
 ```
 The notebook contains four parts with additional analysis.